Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 Now how can Minecraft be able to process infinitely many blocks and render them to a screen?
-The answer is that this would be impossible, because traversing every block in an infinite Minecraft world (which most Minecraft worlds basically are) would take a very long time, let alone rendering them.
-This would be impossible to render at a stable 30FPS and therefor the developers at Mojang decided to split the Minecraft world into chunks of $$16\times 16\times 256$$ (here we can neglect the last coordinate of our tuples in $$M$$, because the number of different blocks is small small enough that a computer can traverse them easily).
+The answer is that this would be impossible, because traversing every block in an infinite Minecraft world (which most Minecraft worlds are) would take a very long time, let alone rendering them.
+This would be impossible to render at a stable 30FPS and the developers at Mojang decided to split the Minecraft world into chunks of $$16\times 16\times 256$$ (here we can neglect the last coordinate of our tuples in $$M$$, because the number of different blocks is small enough that a computer can traverse them easily).

 ![Examples of chunks - chunkbounds shader](https://i.imgur.com/6sKQkg8.jpg)